anthology-inc/at23-power-automate-workshop/README.md

 ---

-## Adding Anthology Student Connector
+## Add Anthology Student Connector
 We now have a basic flow with a HTTP trigger, an initial notification, an approval workflow and a notification of the outcome of that workflow.
 We will now begin to add API calls to Anthology Student via a `Connector`.

 1. Navigation to `Data` > `Custom Connectors`